- The Crypto Fire

 A bullish sentiment indicates optimism.
 Investors expect prices to rise, leading to increased buying activity.
 Picture a bull swinging its horns upward - prices surge as demand climbs.
 Conversely, bearish sentiment reflects pessimism.
 When participants expect prices to drop, they sell off assets to minimize losses, mimicking a bear’s downward swipe.

 No market moves in a straight line.
 Even within bull or bear markets, prices experience fluctuations.
-Recognizing these shifts and understanding their psychological roots are key to making informed investment decisions.
+Reading crypto market sentiment and understanding the psychological roots are keys to making informed investment decisions.

 III.
 Market Reflexivity